-As we further stress below, this CEO power stems not from directors’ agency costs (such them being slack, too beholden to the CEO, or lacking the qualifications to monitor the CEO).
-Rather, it is directors’ belief that alienating the CEO or questioning his judgment would reduce company value.
+As we further stress below, the CEO’s power does not stem from the directors’ agency costs (such as them being slack, too beholden to the CEO, or lacking the qualifications needed to oversee the CEO).
+Rather, it stems from the directors’ belief that alienating the CEO or questioning his judgment would reduce company value.

 CEO Power: Shareholders

-A similar logic applies to shareholders.
-One of the mechanisms for ensuring that board decisions are beneficial for the company is subjecting them to a vote by shareholders.
-When a company is led by a Superstar CEO, however, providing shareholders with additional say on corporate affairs might not significantly enhance their ability to discipline the CEO.
-If shareholders believe that the CEO is crucial to the company's success, then they might defer to her judgment on corporate affairs.
-Moreover, their threat of removing the CEO lacks bite.
-From shareholders' perspective, there is no point to throw the baby out with bathwater.
-The examples of Tesla, Netflix and Oracle nicely illustrate this point.
+Similar thinking may be seen among shareholders.
+One of the ways to be sure board decisions are beneficial for the company is to put them to a shareholder vote.
+But when a company is led by a superstar CEO, providing shareholders with additional say on corporate affairs might not significantly enhance their ability to discipline the CEO.
+If they believe that the CEO is crucial to the company's success, they might defer to her judgment on corporate affairs.
+Any threat to remove the CEO would lack bite, as the shareholders would not want to throw the baby out with the bathwater.
+The examples of Tesla, Netflix, and Oracle nicely illustrate this point.

-As we explained in Section [XX], Elon Musk, the leader of Tesla, was involved in a series of scandals in recent years, such as smoking marijuana on a live web-show, or posting a tweet that could be considered a violation of securities law.
-Moreover, as we explain in the next Part, there are at least two derivative lawsuits pending against Musk, with one of them accusing him of abusing his power to make Tesla acquire SolarCity.
+As we mentioned in Section [XX], Elon Musk, the leader of Tesla, has been involved in a series of scandals in recent years, such as smoking marijuana on a live-streamed show and posting a tweet that could be considered a violation of securities law.
+Moreover, as we discuss in the next section, there are at least two derivative lawsuits pending against Musk, with one plaintiff accusing him of abusing his power to make Tesla acquire SolarCity.
 But judging by their ballots, Tesla investors seem to be very content with Musk.
-Indeed, data we collected from the Voting Analytics database shows that Musk was up for election twice since Tesla went public in 2014 (in 2017 and 2020), and in each of these cases his appointment to the board was approved by extremely high margins.
-Over 97% of the votes cast at these board elections supported his re-election to the board.
+Data we collected from the Voting Analytics database shows that Musk has been up for reelection to the board twice since Tesla went public in 2014 (in 2017 and 2020) and each time, his appointment was approved by extremely high margins: over 97% of the votes cast at these board elections supported his reelection.

-Moreover, between 2014 and 2019 Tesla received 12 shareholder proposals that eventually were submitted to a shareholder vote at the company annual meetings.
-Some of these proposals were on topics that generally receive large shareholder support, such as declassifying boards, the adoption of majority voting and proxy access rights.
-Yet, none of these proposals received majority support, despite the fact that 8 out of these 12 proposals were also supported by ISS, the largest and most influential proxy advisory firm.
+Moreover, between 2014 and 2019 Tesla received 12 shareholder proposals that eventually were submitted to a shareholder vote at the company’s annual meetings.
+Some of those proposals were on topics that generally receive large shareholder support, such as declassifying boards, the adoption of majority voting, and proxy access rights.
+Yet none of them received majority support at Tesla, despite the fact that eight were supported by ISS, the largest, most influential proxy advisory firm.

-Elon Musk also received the largest stock option package ever granted by a public company.
-It was valued at $2.6 billion at the date of the award, and the ultimate sum that Musk could realize, was estimated at $55 billion, entitling him the option to acquire 12% of the then outstanding shares of the company.
-Interestingly, such massive and unprecedented compensation package was approved by 73% of shareholders of Tesla, who are unaffiliated with the company management.
-Another interesting feature of the plan is that it ensured that Musk would be paid if—and only if—he succeeded in driving very substantial increases in stockholder value.
+Elon Musk has also received the largest stock option package ever granted by a public company.
+It was valued at $2.6 billion at the date of the award, and the amount Musk can ultimately realize was estimated at $55 billion, giving him the option to acquire 12% of the company’s then-outstanding shares.
+Interestingly, this massive, unprecedented compensation package was approved by 73% of Tesla shareholders, who are unaffiliated with company management.
+Another interesting feature of the plan is that it ensured that Musk would be paid if and only if he succeeded in driving very substantial increases in stockholder value.
 If Tesla’s results fell short of the required milestones—even by a penny—the options contingent on those milestones would not vest, and Musk would be paid nothing.
-Indeed, only five years after approving the plan, Musk had achieved all but two of the twenty milestones, with Tesla’s market capitalization having grown more than ten times, rivaling that of General Motors.
+Five years after the plan was approved, Musk had achieved all but two of the twenty milestones and Tesla’s market capitalization had grown more than ten times, rivaling that of General Motors.